Code of Conduct for Players

 That's why The FA is asking every player to follow a Respect Code of Conduct.

 - Always try their best, even if they're losing or if the other team is stronger.

-- Always work hard, in both matches and training sessions.
+- Always work hard and behave themselves during both matches and training sessions.

 - Play fairly - don't cheat, complain or waste time.

 - Never be rude to team mates, the other team, the referee, spectators or managers.